remimorvan/knowledge-clustering/README.md

 ## Installation

-To install (or upgrade) `knowledge-clustering`, you need to have Python 3.9 (or a more recent version), and then run
+To **install** `knowledge-clustering`, you need to have Python 3.9 (or a more recent version), and then run

-    python3 -m pip install --upgrade knowledge-clustering
+    python3 -m pip install --user pipx

-and then
+    python3 -m pipx ensurepath

+and then, in a new terminal,

+    pipx install knowledge
     knowledge init

 To check if you have the latest version of `knowledge-clustering`, you can run

     knowledge --version

+To **upgrade**, simply run

+  pipx upgrade knowledge-clustering

 ## Clustering notions